 4. Loan Repayments Aren’t Due as Soon as You Graduate

-On the other hand, most private student loans require you to make repayments while you’re still in school.
+On the other hand, many private student loans require you to make repayments while you’re still in school.
 Only some loan providers will allow you to put off your repayments until after you graduate.
 If you’re thinking of applying for a private loan, check first whether your bank has options for deferring or lowering loan repayments.

 5. Once You’ve Chosen a Loan, Your School Will Do Most of the Work